Boats & ferries

 Melbourne Water Taxis operate a water limousine-style service, going where you want, when you want.
 On the Yarra River, taxis operate between the river mouth at Williamstown and upstream as far as Alma Wharf in Abbotsford.
 On the Maribyrnong River, taxis operate as far upstream as Canning Reserve Landing in Avondale Heights.

-A car and passenger ferry operates between Sorrento on the Mornington Peninsula and Queenscliff on the Bellarine Peninsula.
+A high frequency car and passenger ferry service operates between Sorrento on the Mornington Peninsula and Queenscliff on the Bellarine Peninsula.
+The ferry route is on the inside of the entrance to Port Phillip.

 See Searoad for timetables, fares and travel information.